Su Li-chiung

-Su Li-chiung (蘇麗瓊 (Sū Lìqióng)) is a Taiwanese politician.
+Su Li-chiung (蘇麗瓊 (Sū Lìqióng)) is a Taiwanese sociologist.
 She served as Deputy Minister of Labor from 28 November 2017 to 29 August 2018.

 Education

-Su obtained her bachelor's degree in ethno-sociology from National Chengchi University, master's degree in sociology from Tunghai University and doctoral degree in social work from the same university.
+Su graduated from National Chengchi University with a bachelor's degree in sociology, then earned a master's degree in sociology and her Ph.D. in social work in 2012 from Tunghai University.
+Her doctoral dissertation was titled, "An exploratory study on the life course and old age preparation of single unmarried elderly women".

 Political career

 Su was the secretary-general of Taipei City Government, and served as the CEO of the organizing committees of 2017 Summer Universiade.
 Su was appointed deputy minister of labor on 28 November 2017 after the resignation of her predecessor Liau Huei-fang was approved by President Tsai Ing-wen a day before.
 She resigned the position on 29 August 2018.
 Su was later appointed deputy director of the Social and Family Affairs Administration and deputy minister of health and welfare.
 Su was nominated to the Control Yuan in June 2020.